Search

 Q. What were the most important factors in your decision to choose Florida Tech?

-I obtained my certifications through Villanova University, which was also part of the Bisk family.
+I obtained my certifications through Villanova University.
 This familiarity was very important to me when selecting an online school since I knew how challenging online school would be.
 I had also done research on the school and knew it would provide me with the tools I needed to succeed.

 Q. How will your Florida Tech degree make a difference in your career?